 If you walk to work or catch public transport, you don’t have the safe haven of a vehicle to shelter you from a torrential downpour.
 Don’t get caught out on the way to a meeting or an important engagement only to turn up like a drowned rat.
 A simple, black umbrella is all you need, with a U handle to up the ante.
 Cop something like this from Alta Linea.

 Finally, a beanie

 If you haven’t noticed, beanies are very much back on trend.
 Whether it’s on the slopes or in the streets, beanies are a great way to keep your noggin warm and hide a bad hair day.
-Keep it simple with something like this fisherman beanie from Asos.
+Keep it simple.